 When you’ve got a great idea for a product, there’s an important decision to make right up front: Do you want to build a brand new company from the ground up in order to commercialize the product, or do you sign a product licensing deal with a pre-existing company that already has the resources in place in order to get your product out into the market?

 If you choose the latter, and you’re successful in getting your product or invention licensed, you’ll receive royalties on sales of the product, and you’ll have a lot more time on your hands to tend to other activities in your life.

 And we’re here to tell you that you can succeed.
 We’re proof positive!
-We were fortunate to successfully license our invention—“The Battery Buddy”—to a Fortune 500 company.
-And we generated upwards of a million dollars in royalties by doing so.
-From there we went on to help other inventors license their inventions to Fortune 500 companies in exchange for a share of any royalties generated.
+We were fortunate to successfully license our invention, “The Battery Buddy,” to a Fortune 500 company.
+And we generated upwards of $1 million dollars in royalties by doing so.
+From there, we went on to help other inventors license their inventions to Fortune 500 companies in exchange for a share of any royalties generated.

-Here are some things we learned along the way about trying to land a product licensing deal.
+Below are tips we have learned along the way to help you land a product licensing deal:

 While obtaining a license from a third party to produce and sell your product is very challenging, it can be done.
 And if you properly prepare and equip yourself for the challenge, you have a shot to have the dream of landing that product licensing deal, and collecting royalties while the licensee does all the work and takes all of the risk.